-Three hours 202.
-LOGIC A course in traditional and elementary symbolic logic.
+- 202. Logic Three hours A course in traditional and elementary symbolic logic.
 This is a semester course which is offered both in the first semester and in the second.
+Not open to freshmen. - 203.
+Introduction to Philosophy Three hours

+A study of the aims and methods of critical reflection and a discussion of representative philosophical problems.
 Not open to freshmen.

-203. INTRODUCTION TO PHILOSOPHY Three hours A study of the aims and methods of critical reflection and a discussion of representative philosophical problems.
-Not open to freshmen.
-No prerequisite.

-204. HISTORY OF PHILOSOPHY: ANCIENT Three hours An examination of the philosophical question raised by the Greek mind and an attempt to trace the implicit movement in the proffered solutions.
-For students taking only six hours of philosophy, 203 is prerequisite.
+No prerequisite. - 203A.
+Introduction to Philosophy Three hours Continuation of 203. - 204.
+HISTORY OF PHILOSOPHY: ANCIENT Three hours

+An examination of the philosophical question raised by the Greek mind and an attempt to trace the implicit movement in the proffered solutions.
+For students taking only six hours of philosophy, 203 is prerequisite. - 301.
+HISTORY OF PHILOSOPHY: MEDIEVAL Three hours

-- 301. HISTORY OF PHILOSOPHY: MEDIEVAL Three hours A study of the Christian philosophical synthesis.
+A study of the Christian philosophical synthesis.
 Special attention is given to St. Augustine and St. Thomas Aquinas.
-Prerequisite: 204. - Three hours 302.
-HISTORY OF PHILOSOPHY: MODERN A study of the development of philosophical thought from the Renaissance to Hegel.
+Prerequisite: 204. - 302.
+HISTORY OF PHILOSOPHY: MODERN

+A study of the development of philosophical thought from the Renaissance to Hegel.
 Prerequisite: two semesters of philosophy. - 303.
 HISTORY OF PHILOSOPHY: RECENT Three hours An examination of the leading thought movements of the last 100 years.
 Prerequisite: 302. - 304.
-METAPHYSICS Three hours An attempt, through a consideration of ontological and cosmological problems, to lay bare the outlines of a philosophical system.
-Prerequisite: 302. - 305.
-Ethics Three hours A course in moral philosophy conducted by way of a critical evaluation of rival ethical theories.
+METAPHYSICS Three hours

+An attempt, through a consideration of ontological and cosmological problems, to lay bare the outlines of a philosophical system.
+Prerequisite: 302. - 805.
+ETHICS

+A course in moral philosophy conducted by way of a critical evaluation of rival ethical theories.
 Open to Juniors and Seniors.
 Prerequisite: two semesters of philosophy.